 The NRC does not report on its financial statements FERS and CSRS assets, accumulated plan benefits, or unfunded liabilities, if any, applicable to its employees.
 Reporting such amounts is the responsibility of the U.S. Office of Personnel Management.
-The portion of the current and estimated future outlays for FERS and CSRS not paid by the NRC is included in NRC's financial statements as an imputed financing source in the Statement of Changes in Net Position and as program costs on the Statement of Net Cost.
+The portion of the current and estimated future outlays for FERS and CSRS not paid by the NRC is included in the NRC's financial statements as an imputed financing source in the Statement of Changes in Net Position and as program costs on the Statement of Net Cost.

 The NRC employees make mandatory contributions to their retirement plans through payroll deductions as required by law.
-For employees belonging to FERS and receiving an appointment before January 1, 2013, the NRC withheld 0.8 percent of base pay earnings and made an employer contribution of 13.7 percent in 2017 and 13.7 percent in 2016.
-In accordance with Public Law 112-96, Section 5001 of the Middle Class Tax Relief and Job Creation Act of 2012, employees hired after January 1, 2013, as Federal Employees Retirement System-Revised Annuity Employees (FERS-RAE) must pay 3.1 percent of their salary to retirement contributions, with 11.9 percent in 2017 and 11.9 percent in 2016 for employer matching contribution.
+For employees belonging to FERS and receiving an appointment before January 1, 2013, the NRC withheld 0.8 percent of base pay earnings and made an employer contribution of 13.7 percent in 2018 and 13.7 percent in 2017.
+In accordance with Public Law 112-96, Section 5001 of the Middle Class Tax Relief and Job Creation Act of 2012, employees hired after January 1, 2013, as Federal Employees Retirement System-Revised Annuity Employees must pay 3.1 percent of their salary to retirement contributions, with 11.9 percent in 2018 and 11.9 percent in 2017 for employer matching contribution.
+For employees hired after January 1, 2014, as Federal Employees Retirement System-Revised Annuity Employees must pay 4.4 percent of their salary to retirement contributions with 11.9 percent in 2018 and 11.9 percent in 2017 for employer matching contribution.
 The sum is transferred to the Federal Employees Retirement Fund.
 For employees covered by CSRS, the NRC withholds 7 percent of base pay earnings.
-The NRC matched this withholding with a 7 percent contribution in FY 2017 and FY 2016.
+The NRC matched this withholding with a 7 percent contribution in FY 2018 and FY 2017.

-The Thrift Savings Plan is a retirement savings and investment plan for employees belonging to either FERS or CSRS.
-The maximum percentage of base pay that an employee participating in FERS or CSRS may contribute is unlimited, but it is subject to the maximum contribution of \$18,000 in 2017 and 2016.
+The Thrift Savings Plan (TSP) is a retirement savings and investment plan for employees belonging to either FERS or CSRS.
+The maximum percentage of base pay that an employee participating in FERS or CSRS may contribute is unlimited, but it is subject to the maximum contribution of \$18,500 in 2018 and \$18,000 in 2017.
 For employees participating in FERS, the NRC automatically contributes 1 percent of base pay to the employee's account and matches contributions up to an additional 4 percent.
 For employees participating in CSRS, the NRC does not match the contribution.
 The sum of the employees' and the NRC's contributions is transferred to the Federal Retirement Thrift Investment Board.